flatironinstitute/sciware/17_FICluster/main.md

     fn_list=$1

     # the job array index
-    # the task ID is automatically set by
+    # the task ID is automatically set by Slurm
     i=$SLURM_ARRAY_TASK_ID

     # get the line of the file belonging to this job